55 Corgi Facts That Make Them The Best Pets

 Since mine is called Sherlock, I like to dress him up as Sherlock Holmes.
 But they look unspeakably adorable in a variety of outfits, including but not limited to a. a banana, b. a lobster, and c. a hot dog.
 And the looks on their faces that clearly say, "This is beneath my dignity" makes it that much cuter.

-A “boop” is when they get close to your face and suddenly smack their little snouts against your nose in a slobbery, trademark corgi display of affection.
-It can also refer to the practice of “booping” them by repeatedly touching their snouts, which they never seem to mind.
+A "boop" is when corgi gets close to your face and suddenly smacks their little snouts against your nose in a slobbery, trademark corgi display of affection.
+It can also refer to the practice of "booping" them by repeatedly touching their snouts, which they never seem to mind.

 My corgi is personally opposed to cats, but several websites say that the breed generally mixes well with felines.
 And there's a lot of proof on the Internet that corgis embrace all of the earth's creatures, like this photo of Internet-famous Loki (RIP) with his special hamster friend, Ham.

 34. They Have Big Ears

 They're like little satellites that can pick up sound from miles away.
 And the fact that they are basically the length of their entire head and always stand upright is oh-so-cute.

 35. The Way Corgis Look When They're Feeling Guilty Will Cool You Off

 When corgis are feeling guilty, they drop their giant ears and look up at you with those pools of big brown eyes in a way that makes you want to instantly forgive whatever crime they've committed.
 To make it even harder to stay mad at them, they often roll over in ultimate supplication and turns their faces away in shame, as little sweetie pie in this viral video does after digging up the yard.

 36. They're Surprisingly Fast Runners